emotionsense/SensorManager/docs/README.md

 Please note that this library has been built and tested using Android phones, and not the Android Emulator.
 We currently do not support development via the emulator.

+#### Using the Library

+See the library [usage](https://github.com/nlathia/SensorManager/blob/master/docs/usage.md) description, and the [ES-Library Examples](https://github.com/nlathia/ESLibrary-Examples) repository.

 #### Questions and Contact